Sivome/Sivome.github.io/_posts/2019-09-05-Single-cell-genomics.md

 ```
 ## [1]  39855 405191
 ```
+In total, there are 405K single cells, for 39855 transcripts.
+It is to be noted that few percent of these transcripts are found in individual cells.

+CreateSeuratObject is a function in the Seurat package that builds a seurat object using the counts file.
+Here, we used only the top 10K cells to overcome some of the memory issues.
+If you are working on a high performance compute, you can use all the cells for which metadata information is available i.e., 242K+ cells.
 ```r
 # Extract first 10K cells
 mca.matrix.10K <- mca.matrix[,1:10000]
 mca.10K <- CreateSeuratObject(counts = mca.matrix.10K, meta.data = mca.metadata, project = "MouseCellAtlas")
 ```
+A proper normalization of the data, followed by running principal component analyses to classify different cell types is done in the below R chunk.
+We use the highly variable features of the dataset to classify different cells.

+In most of the single-cell data analyses bioinformatics methods, we ignore the cells that have more mitochondrial expression compared to the total expression.
+As a rule of thumb, any cell that has more than 10% of the total expression should be avoided.
+However, in this blog, we will not use the mitochondrial expression as a possible feature to classify.

 ```r
 # Normalize data